anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 ## Overview

-The Ethereum bridge is not enabled at the launch of a Namada chain.
+The Ethereum bridge may not be enabled at the launch (i.e. genesis) of a Namada chain.
 To enable the Ethereum bridge, there are four governance parameters which must be written to storage:

 - `eth_bridge_min_confirmations` - The minimum number of block confirmations
   on Ethereum required for any given event to be voted on by Namada validators.